Strawhorse/School_website/README.md

 10. Password hashing - Done
 11. Autoloading classes check -
 12. Pagination and splitting database results up:
-13. student adder and deleter: Adder done with database created +
+13. student adder and deleter: Done
-14. student updater - check how to use js to do this with php -
+14. student updater - Done (but needs work on php file to only update numbers that are entered on form and ignore others)
 15.
 16. move students between classes/teachers, will need joins and foreign keys -
 17.
 18. have user logins bit no teachers; need a table of teachers or teacher logins -
-19.
+19. Set up email form - Done
+20. Enable email function and link to queries -
+21.